algorandfoundation/puya-ts/docs/user-feedback/feedback/strings.md

 - I prefer option 5 due to familiarity with TypeScript even with the limitations
 - I also like option 5 due to it being less of a breaking change coming from TEALScript
+- IDE warnings and modified auto-complete would be nice, but not essential